 Meade High School in West Anne Arundel County introduced the first Signature Program, in Homeland Security, in the fall of 2008, and they have had great success in engaging their target audience of B/C students who might otherwise not have special programs available to them.
 Students in the Meade Homeland Security Program have shown higher attendance rates and higher grade point averages compared to their peers.
-Arundel High School introduced their Signature, Community Development and Global Citizenship, in the fall of 2010, and Old Mill High School expects to follow in 2011 with International Economics and Finance.
+Arundel High School introduced their Signature, Community Development and Global Citizenship, in the fall of 2010, and Old Mill High School followed in 2011 with International Economics and Finance.

 Advanced Learning Opportunities

 All three high schools in West Anne Arundel County offer opportunities for advanced students to pursue challenging curricula.
 Old Mill High School was the first in the county to offer the International Baccalaureate (IB) program (www.ibo.org), regarded internationally as the most stringent academic program in existence at the high school level.
 Meade High School now also has a thriving IB program, and Old Mill, Meade, and Arundel High Schools all have strong Advanced Placement programs.
 In addition, students can opt to earn college credit through Anne Arundel Community College.
 The success of Anne Arundel County’s schools is literally paying off – scholarship awards for 2011 are up 60% over 2010 in West County schools, and a whopping 87.7% at Arundel High School.